nakkachresta24sowju/Chrome-Reviews/ReadMe.md

-# Predict Sentiment Analysis on Chrome Reviews using Machine Learning
+# Predict Sentiment Analysis on Chrome Reviews using NLP

 For Sentiment Analysis, we’ll use VADER Sentiment Analysis, where VADER means Valence Aware Dictionary and sentiment Reasoner.